dotnet/csharpstandard/standard/structs.md

 - An async method.
 - An iterator.

-> *Note*: A `ref struct` may not declare `async` methods nor use a `yield return` or `yield break` statement because the implicit `this` parameter cannot be used in those contexts. *end note*
+> *Note*: A `ref struct` shall not declare `async` methods nor use a `yield return` or `yield break` statement because the implicit `this` parameter cannot be used in those contexts. *end note*

-A ref struct can't be captured by a lambda expression or a local function.
+A ref struct shall not be captured by a lambda expression or a local function.

 The *ref_safe_scope* rules for *reference_variables* apply to instances of ref struct.